A Clinical Classification

 Allergy Grade

 IgE-mediated immune response with rapid onset.
-Anaphylaxis represents the most severe expression.
-Coexisting non-IgE symptoms are common and are often attributed to separate conditions rather than the same underlying syndrome.
+Anaphylaxis at the most severe end.
+Coexisting non-IgE symptoms are common and are typically attributed to separate conditions rather than recognized as part of the same underlying syndrome.

 The Symptom Bank